Python: Decorator

 Decorator Examples

-Decorator Example: Check/Modify Input Argument
+Decorator Example: Check or Modify Argument

 Here's a example of decorator.
 It (in effect) modifies the function's argument.